 - Click Start -> Control Panel.
 Select Large icons or Small icons in View by, and then click Intel(R) Graphics and Media. - Right-click on the desktop and click Graphics Properties...

 In this control panel:

+- Select Basic Mode and click OK.

-- 1. Click Power. - 2.
-Select On battery from the drop-down menu in Power Source. - 3.
-Select the Display Power Saving Technology check box if the check box is not selected.
+- Click Power.

+- 3. Select On battery from the drop-down menu in Power Source and then select the Display Power Saving Technology check box.